 How are you different from shared ownership and Help to Buy?

 The major difference is that both schemes are, in the majority of the cases, sponsored by the government and have strict requirements on your personal income and the property you can choose.
 Within our scheme any income and property value will work!
 No thresholds, no ranges, no new-build requirements!

 In adjoin you are a tenant until you decide to buy.
 There are no loans or mortgages involved.
 This means that our eligibility criteria will be more similar to those you have to meet when renting, than to those that you need to get a mortgage.
 Simply put, this allows us to offer you properties you can rent now and may want to buy in the future.

-Can I overpay, if I decide so in the future, to increase my payment at exit?
+Can I overpay, if I decide so in the future, to increase the value of my adjoin wallet?